Bennachie Visitor Centre

 The Visitor Centre is run by Bennachie Visitor Centre Trust.
 For more details, contact them on 01467 681470 or email firstname.lastname@example.org.
 You can get simple refreshments at the Visitor Centre.

 Please note, parking charges are as follows:

 - £1 for up to 1 hour

 - £12 for minibus and coach all day

 Annual passes are also available.
 For more information please contact us.

 - £120 for mini-bus/coach

-From Inverurie, take the A96 north towards Huntly.
+From the first roundabout on the A96 at Inverurie, continue north towards Huntly.
 After about 3.5 miles (5.5 km) on the A96, take a road on the left signposted to Chapel of Garioch.
-At the t-junction in Chapel of Garioch turn right, then first left, signposted to the Bennachie Visitor Centre.
-Follow this road for about 2 miles (3.2 km) to reach the car park at grid reference NJ 698 216.
+Take the first left in Chapel of Garioch signposted to the Bennachie Centre.
+Follow this road for about 2 miles (3.2 km) continuing until the next brown Bennachie Centre sign where you will reach the car park at grid reference NJ 698 216.

 - Nearest postcode: AB51 5HY